charleennewland/blog/kaizen_workshops.md

 #### 2. Goal-setting: Because 'Winging It' Is Not a Kaizen Strategy! :dart:

-Defining a goal is critical at the start of a kaizen workshop, as it provides direction and structure.
+Defining a goal at the start of a kaizen workshop is critical, as it provides direction and structure.
 When defining a goal, you answer the following question: What specific problem or improvement are we aiming to address?

 Here are some important points to follow when defining goals: